suriyadeepan/suriyadeepan.github.io/pages/walden.markdown

 ---
 layout: page
-title: Walden
+title: Beauty in Chaos
-subtitle: Henry David Thoreaux
+subtitle: Everything that made me smile
 ---

+## Walden, Henry David Thoreau

 *Where I Lived, and What I Lived for*